KevGary/Recursive-Maze-Solver/README.md

 # Recursive-Maze-Solver
 Simple GUI displaying recursive solution to any and all solutions of a M x N maze, given in the form of a 2D array.

-## Git clone or download and open index.html locally to view GUI
+## Git clone or download and open/run index.html locally to view GUI

 The original recursive solution can be found below.
 The one in testAlgo.js is the same sans a few extra lines of jQuery calls for coloring purposes.